Angus Cheney - Level 6 Digital and Technology Solutions Professional (Software Engineering) Degree Apprenticeship

 When I got a placement in a team that worked closely with the networking team, I discovered it was not something I enjoyed as much in a corporate environment.
 I decided to use this placement to pivot into engineering; a move which I am very glad I made.”

-What advice would you give to students considering a higher/ degree apprenticeship?
+What advice would you give to anyone considering a higher/ degree apprenticeship?

 “I would say that a higher/degree apprenticeship is ideal for someone who knows what job they want to do, what industry they want to be in, or both.
 The work experience sets you up very well for continuing in an career or industry but does slightly alter future options compared to a traditional degree.